bigeasy/strata/diary.md

 In fact, if I am going this route, why don't I simply write out the key over and over again?

+## Quick Split and Merge; Log then Rewrite

+A number of different situations for writing can be more live than they are now.

+Currently, we're locking a branch page while we rewrite a leaf page.
+That is going to be a bottleneck in performance.
+Holding onto an exclusive lock of a leaf page is bad, but holding onto an exclusive lock on a branch page is worse.

+Since we're separating locking from caching, one thing we can do to improve performance is to cache everything prior to performing the split or merge.
+We can descend the tree as a reader, visiting each page that will participate in the split or merge, adding an additional reference count to the cache.

+If we're doing time series data, the balancer can suggest that instead of splitting, we simply add a new page to the end of branch parent, or else split, but split by truncating, instead of splitting in half, or have a simple heuristic which is that if the page to split is the right most page, we split by truncating, which might mean we have a degenerate last page for most trees, but a tightly packed tree for append trees.

+Now that branch pages are logs, we only need to write our changes to the log while we exclusive lock, but we can downgrade to a shared lock while we rewrite the branch page.

+Logged splits would be much more difficult.
+We would write to the page our intention to split the page in a house keeping record of some sort.
+That would say, hey, we split this into three pages, but how does that work in memory?
+Do we have an abstraction that is a cached pseudo page where new writes are appended to the current leaf page log, even as we copy records into new page files?
+The pseudo page would have to update both the new cleaned up page, and the old split page.
+Actually, that seems rather easier, to simply say, here are two new pages in memory, update them, now update this old version of the left page.
+When the left page flushes, this write is committed.
+The writes to the new pages do not have to flush.

+What do you write out onto disk when you split to make the split occur as quickly as possible?
+Maybe a footer record that says "coming soon?"
+How do you read the actual page it references, when it is going to be to the left of the reference?
+I suppose when you split, the actual page stays linked as the right most page, it's left siblings are references.

+Merges could work the same way, we merely log the intent to merge, but while we're writing out the new merged page, iterators will land on the current left page, and iterate to the right page, which is no longer linked into the tree.

+Keep in mind that, if we end up blindly appending stuff, we might want to replace insert and delete indexes with the actual keys.
+That would only change delete log entries, since we can extract the key from the record.

 ## Changes for Next Release

  * Upgrade Proof to 0.0.31. #113.